-Metal ore smelting during the last century emitted metal particles into the atmosphere and broadly dispersed them across this area.
+Metal ore smelting during the last century emitted metal particles into the air and broadly dispersed them across this area.
 The Teck Metals smelter (Teck), less than 10 miles across the U.S.-Canadian border in Trail, British Columbia, is the main source.
-Smaller contributions also came from the now-closed and cleaned up Le Roi, or Northport, smelter.
+Smaller contributions also came from the closed and cleaned up Le Roi, or Northport, smelter.

-The U.S. Environmental Protection Agency (EPA) is directing a farreaching metals contamination investigation that includes soil and water in the upper Columbia River valley from the Grand Coulee Dam to the U.S.-Canadian border.
+The U.S. Environmental Protection Agency (EPA) worked with Teck to investigate metals contamination in soil and water in the upper Columbia River valley from the Grand Coulee Dam to the U.S.-Canadian border.
+The information is now being used to assess risks to people and the environment.
 Analyses of soil samples show that some soil in this area can be unnaturally high in lead, arsenic, and other metals due to past smelter air emissions, primarily in the area highlighted in Figure 1 (page 3).
 Soil here may contain levels of metals above concentrations considered safe by health specialists and Washington cleanup standards.